-Europe has proved to be the focus for research in what has been termed non-traditional - in some ways, non-American - security studies for over a quarter of a century.
-One can find non-traditional security globally, in the United States as much as in Canada, Australia, India, and Singapore.
-Yet the majority of such work originated, and is still formed, in Europe.
-Important works have been written by scholars self-consciously freed from the constraints of realist and rationalist thought.
-Some of this work has been furthered by research grants from European funding agencies, and this has helped develop a continental wide spread of a language of security studies which, increasingly, has been dominated by three schools of thought.
+Europe has proved to be the focus for research in what has come to be termed non-traditional - in some ways, non-American - security studies for over a quarter of a century.
+Of course, one can find non-traditional security produced around the world, indeed, in the United States as much as in Canada, Australia, India, and Singapore.
+Yet we would contend that the majority of such work originated, and is still formed, in Europe, and it is in Europe that the central schools of thought have been developed.
+Important contributions have been made by scholars self-consciously freed from the constraints of realist and rationalist thought, working away from that which often has been presented as an 'American' mainstream.
+Some of this work has been furthered by research grants from European funding agencies, and this has helped develop a continental wide spread of a language of non-traditional security studies which, increasingly, has been dominated by three schools of thought.
 It is our contention in this paper that the next stage of the development of this European interest in non-traditional security theory is, logically, an attempt to understand more fully how to move from 'theory' to 'practice'; how, in other words, theoretical constructions can be applied to empirical studies, and in so doing, to understand the challenges posed by theory to method.
-This paper, thus, seeks to elucidate the nature of this security language theoretically, and provide both insight and questions for how researchers might take these theoretical frames into the field to understand everyday security practices.
+This article, thus, seeks to elucidate the nature of this security language theoretically, and provide both insight and questions for how researchers might take these theoretical frames into the field to understand everyday security practices.